-The Luna Backup HSM cryptographic module is a multi-chip standalone hardware cryptographic module in the form of a small desktop device that connects to a computer workstation or server via USB.
+The Luna G5 cryptographic module is a multi-chip standalone hardware cryptographic module in the form of a small desktop device that connects to a computer workstation or server via USB.
 The cryptographic module is contained within a secure enclosure that provides physical resistance to tampering and response if the enclosure is opened.
 The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure.
-Figure 2-1 depicts the Luna Backup HSM cryptographic module; Figure 2-2 depicts the Luna Backup HSM cryptographic boundary.
+Figure 2-1 depicts the Luna G5 cryptographic module; Figure 2-2 depicts the Luna G5 cryptographic boundary.

-The module may be explicitly configured to operate in FIPS mode, or in a non-FIPS mode of operation.
-Configuration in FIPS mode enforces the use of FIPS-approved algorithms only.
-Configuration in FIPS Level 3 mode enforces the use of trusted path authentication.
+A module may be explicitly configured to operate in either FIPS Level 2 or FIPS Level 3 mode, or in a non-FIPS mode of operation.
+Configuration in either FIPS mode enforces the use of FIPS-approved algorithms only.
+Configuration in FIPS Level 3 mode also enforces the use of trusted path authentication.
 Note that selection of FIPS mode occurs at initialization of the cryptographic module, and cannot be changed during normal operation without zeroizing the module's non-volatile memory.

 A cryptographic module is accessed (electrically) either directly via the Trusted Path PIN Entry Device (PED) serial interface (located at the front of the device) or via the USB communications interface (located at the back of the device) with the host computer.
 A USB port, which is provided at the front of the device, will be used to support future enhancements / functionality.
-A module provides secure key storage for symmetric keys and asymmetric key pairs and does not provide any symmetric and asymmetric cryptographic services other than transferring keys to / from the host HSM.
-Access to key material and cryptographic services for users and user application software is not provided through the PKCS #11 programming interface.
+A module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
+Access to key material and cryptographic services for users and user application software is provided through the PKCS #11 programming interface.
 A module may host multiple user definitions or "partitions" that are cryptographically separated and are presented as "virtual tokens" to user applications.
 Each partition must be separately authenticated in order to make it available for use.

-This Security Policy is specifically written for the Luna Backup HSM cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.
+This Security Policy is specifically written for the Luna G5 cryptographic module in a Trusted Path Authentication (FIPS Level 3) configuration.

 Figure 2-1.
-Luna Backup HSM Cryptographic Module (with front bezel attached)
+Luna G5 Cryptographic Module (with front bezel attached)

 Figure 2-2.
-Luna Backup HSM Cryptographic Boundary (with front bezel removed)
+Luna G5 Cryptographic Boundary (with front bezel removed)